WILSON RIVER FISHING

 Wilson River Fishing is very similar to the Washington’s Cowlitz River Fishing; it’s a very well known river.
 Wilson River Fishing allows anglers a great opportunity to catch Fall Chinook Salmon, Spring Chinook Salmon, Coho Salmon, Winter Steelhead and Summer Steelhead; just a short drive from Portland, Oregon.
 The Wilson River has plentiful Wilson River Fishing access, since Highway 6 runs along the majority it.

-The Wilson River has two main fisheries; Fall Salmon Fishing and Winter Steelhead Fishing.
-Guided Winter Steelhead fishing is a very popular fishery because the Wilson River has a large return of Winter Steelhead due to their hatchery / brood stock program.
-Wilson River Guided Fishing Trip for Winter Steelhead usually starts around the first of December and will fish into April.
+The Wilson River has two main fisheries; fall Salmon fishing and winter Steelhead fishing.
+Guided winter Steelhead fishing is a very popular fishery.
+This is because the Wilson River has a great hatchery brood stock program.
+Wilson River guided Steelhead fishing trips start around the first of December and will fish into April.

-Guided Fall Chinook Salmon fishing trips on the Wilson River usually starts the end of September depending on the water levels and the amount of rain.
-Wilson River Fall Chinook Fishing Trips are very popular, since it is such an easy drive from Portland, Oregon.
-The Wilson River get a large run of Fall Chinook Salmon and Coho Salmon, both of these Salmon can be caught into December on a Wilson River Guided Fishing Trip.
+Wilson River guided fall Chinook salmon fishing trips start the end of September.
+A lot of this depends on the water levels and the amount of rain.
+Guided fall Chinook fishing trips on the Wilson River are very popular.
+Part of the reason why it is popular is it’s an easy drive from Portland, Oregon.
+Also the Wilson River get a large run of Fall Chinook Salmon and Coho Salmon, both of these Salmon can be caught into December on a Wilson River guided fishing trip.

-Wilson River Spring Chinook Fishing is a tough fishery, due to its small run.
-Even though the Wilson River doesn’t have a large run of Spring Chinook Salmon you have the opportunity of hooking a nice Spring Chinook Salmon when you are targeting Late Winter Steelhead / Early Summer Steelhead.
+Wilson River spring Chinook fishing is a tough fishery, due to its small run.
+Even though the Wilson River doesn’t have a large run of Spring Chinook Salmon you have an opportunity.
+Most people who hook into these Spring Chinook are actuallytargeting Late Winter Steelhead.

 The Wilson River has all types of water; tide water to deep up river pools.
 You are able to drift boat the majority of the Wilson River and use a power boat (Sled) on the Lower Wilson River.
 This gives anglers a variety of option on how they want to target fish while Wilson River Fishing.